Welcome to

 I welcome you to this web site and hope you will find the history of the Manor interesting and a fascinating insight into a unique part of English history.

-KStG., DipTh, Hon.DD, FVCM(Th), HonFDipRS, MSGB, MIoD
+KStG., GCTH., DipTh, Hon.DD, FVCM(Th), HonFDipRS, MSGB, MIoD

 Although sometimes confused in the public mind simply with a 'Manor House', a 'Lordship of the Manor' is a title dating from Anglo-Saxon / Norman England, referring to the landholder of a rural estate.
 The lord enjoyed manorial rights (eg: the rights to establish and occupy a residence, known as the manor house and demesne) as well as seignory, the right to grant or draw benefit from the estate.
-The title continues in modern England and Wales as a legally recognised form of property that can be held independently of its historical rights - known as an incorporeal hereditament.
+The title continues in modern England and Wales as a legally recognised form of property that can be held independently of its historical assets or rights - known as an incorporeal hereditament.

 From the Manorial Society of Great Britain (established 1906) website: “In 1922, the Government of the day enacted the most thoroughgoing legislation touching property in England and Wales.
 So far as the Lord of the Manor was concerned, the Law of Property Act abolished copyhold tenure, taking away his right to be Lord of the soil save that which he owned directly. ...
 But the Act went on to confirm many of the historic rights, general and special, long enjoyed by the Lord of the Manor: the right to market and fair, mineral excavation (subject to the enfranchisement of the copyhold, the subsoil still belongs to the Lord of the Manor), fishing rights, sporting rights, manorial waste (principally the verges of the road and those areas in rural Manors which do not appear to belong to anyone), common land rights (subject to the Common Land Registration Act 1965), the village green.